 Session format types include Live Virtual Breakout Sessions (1 hour) and Pre-Recorded Breakout Sessions (30 minutes max).
 As you develop your session ideas, think about what the best format is to deliver your presentation: live virtual breakout session or pre-recorded session.

-Live Virtual Breakout Session (1-hour max)
+Live Virtual Breakout Session (60 or 90 minutes)

 These sessions will be delivered live and in real-time within the conference platform using a video conference service such as Zoom.
 Advanced training on the technology will be provided to presenters.
 Features include screen share, polls, breakout rooms, and chat.